How do you raise the responsibility level and accountability level of those you are leading?

 03 Practicing coaching is very hard, as managing others often entail a good dose of problem-solving and giving fast solutions, whereas in coaching, you ask questions that supports the coachee to find the solutions themselves.
 The rewarding thing about this approach is the surprising and unexpected solutions coachees come up with when supported to take responsibility themselves.

 Coaching is often counter intuitive to the way and reasons people progress on a managerial career – being resourceful, fast at finding answers and drawing conclusions, good at solving problems.
 In coaching the opposite holds true, as the joke goes: “A good coach is stupid, lazy and slow”.

 Did you enjoy the content?
 You can subscribe here for more.

 Coaching challenges your leaders to develop and grow.
 We co-create dynamic custom business coaching solutions according to the needs of you, your team and your organisation, that directly address your business challenges, contact us to explore how we can support you.

 About the author

-Pernilla Gripenberg Ph.D. is a certified business coach and has twenty years of experience of business education from basic to MBA and executive levels in a variety of areas in management and leadership.
+Pernilla Gripenberg Ph.D. is a certified business coach and has twenty years of experience in business education from basic to MBA and executive levels in a variety of areas in management and leadership.
 She has extensive experience in co-designing some of the most ground-breaking and innovative leadership development programmes together with Hanken & SSE’s clients.
-As programme director and workshop facilitator with a positive and engaging approach she has been highly appreciated by clients and participants.
+As programme director and workshop facilitator with a positive and engaging approach, she has been highly appreciated by clients and participants.
 Her recent focus has been on self and people leadership grounded in positive psychology and neuroscience: self-leadership and personal efficiency, leading for top performance, change leadership, and communication and presentation skills.
 Another area she is passionate about is organisational culture and cross-cultural communication.